What piqued your interest in getting your permit to concealed carry?

 For me, I like to camp and backpack.
 Some of the areas I camp are prone to bears and other big things that might try to eat me.

-My motivation to get my concealed carry permit was to carry my Glock 27 only when I was in God’s country and needed the protection.
+My motivation to get my concealed carry permit was to carry my Glock 27 when I wanted to enjoy nature without becoming an intimate part of the local food chain.

 That changed when I actually took the course and had the permission of the great state of Wisconsin to concealed carry.